luzd628/luzd628/README.md

 At this time iam joining on bangkit 2023 program [Bangkit2023](https://dashboard.bangkit.academy/login)

-If you interested , you can hit me up on [Linkedin](https://www.linkedin.com/in/dzul-fikri-7ab613271/) ku ya.
+If you interested , you can hit me up on my [Linkedin](https://www.linkedin.com/in/dzul-fikri-7ab613271/).

 <p align="left">
 <a href="https://github.com/luzd628">